 Summer is all about outdoor fun and finding cool places to explore.
-Lakes, beaches and mountain towns are all great getaways, and Amtrak can take you there.
+Lakes, beaches, and mountain towns are great getaways, and Amtrak can take you there.
 Plus, a train trip in the summer means plenty of daylight for viewing all the scenery out the window.
-For some vacation inspiration, here are our favorite Amtrak routes to ride in the summer and some of the top destinations to visit along the way.
+In this guide, get summer vacation inspiration with our favorite Amtrak routes to ride in the summer.

 This website is reader supported and not affiliated with Amtrak.
 We may earn a small commission from links on this page.
-For current schedules and ticket prices, visit Amtrak.com.
+Content last updated May 2026.

 Adirondack

-Enjoy mild summer weather with an Amtrak trip to Montreal or Upstate New York on Amtrak’s Adirondack route.
-Trains depart from stations in New York State, and if you depart from Manhattan you’ll have several hours of beautiful scenery in the Hudson River Valley.
+Enjoy perfect summer weather with an Amtrak trip to Montreal or Upstate New York on Amtrak’s Adirondack route.
+Trains depart from stations in New York State (including Manhattan) and offer views of the Hudson River and Lake Champlain.
 If you don’t have a passport, consider traveling to charming Saratoga Springs for boating and water sports on Saratoga Lake.
-You can also exit at the Fort Edward Station to reach Lake George.
+Or exit at the Fort Edward Station to reach Lake George (rent a car, Uber, or use Lake George Taxi).

 Amtrak Cascades